Don Shula: Baltimore Colts (1963–1969)

 The Colts tied the Green Bay Packers with a 10–3–1 record at the end of the 1965 season, forcing a playoff to determine which of them would play in the championship game.
 The Colts had lost twice to the Packers during the regular season, and Unitas and backup Gary Cuozzo were sidelined by injuries as the playoffs approached.
 Baltimore got out to a 10–0 lead at halftime while using halfback Tom Matte at quarterback, but the Packers, coached by Vince Lombardi, made a comeback in the second half and tied the score at the end of regulation.
 The Colts stopped the Packers on their opening drive in the sudden-death overtime, but the ensuing drive ended with a missed field goal by placekicker Lou Michaels.
 The Packers then drove for a field goal of their own, winning 13–10.
 Shula said after the game that while his team could not expect to execute its usual strategy without Unitas and Cuozzo, the Colts "don't belong in this league" if they could not beat Green Bay once in three tries.

 The Colts fell to second place in the NFL West the following season, the first year a Super Bowl was played between the NFL champion and the winner of the rival American Football League.
 In 1967, the Colts again failed to make the playoffs despite a regular-season record of 11–1–2, losing the newly created Coastal Division on a tiebreaker with the Los Angeles Rams because the Rams scored more points in the games between the two clubs.
 The Colts' only loss was a 34–10 setback to the Rams at the Los Angeles Memorial Coliseum on the final Sunday of the season.
 Though the season ended in disappointment, Shula won his second Coach of the Year award, and Unitas was again the league's MVP.

 Before the 1968 season began, Unitas injured his elbow and was replaced by backup Earl Morrall.
 Expectations for Morrall were low, but the veteran quarterback led the Colts to a string of wins at the beginning of the season.
 Shula tried to ease Unitas back into the lineup, but the quarterback's injury flared up numerous times, culminating with a game against Cleveland in which he had just one completion and three interceptions.
 That turned out to be the only loss of the season for Baltimore, which finished with a league-leading 13–1 record.
 The Colts beat the Minnesota Vikings in the Western Conference championship game, and then beat the Browns 34–0 in the NFL Championship Game the following week.
 That set up a matchup with the New York Jets in Super Bowl III.
-The Jets were led by quarterback Joe Namath, who guaranteed a victory before the game despite being the underdog.
+The Jets were coached by Ewbank, and led by quarterback Joe Namath, who guaranteed a victory before the game despite being the underdog.
 New York won the game 16–7.